jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

 Workflows
 ---------

-The workflows at play will be described next.
-In the order they are usually called.
+The workflows at play will be described next, in the order they are usually called.

 .. note::